 Katsuyuki Kono,

 born in 1981.
-The only one of his siblings to travel alone to Austria and compete in alpine skiing across Europe with a view to becoming a world champion.
-After returning to Japan, he competed in ski cross while also working in video production.
-He currently runs his family's inn, Shirakaba, and is involved in a wide range of businesses, including the restaurant Shichiryobei Coffee and rentals.
+The only one of his brothers to travel to Austria alone, he traveled around Europe aiming for the world stage in alpine skiing.
+After returning to Japan, he participated in ski cross while also working on video production.
+Currently, he is involved in a wide range of businesses, including the family inn "Shirakaba," the restaurant Shichirobei Coffee, and rentals.
 Instagram @katzukono

-born in 1983.
-He was immersed in alpine skiing from a young age and competed worldwide for 12 years as a World Cup ski cross athlete.
-He has also competed in the X-Games twice.
-Operates accommodation and restaurants in Nozawa Onsen.
+, born in 1983.
+He has been immersed in alpine skiing since childhood and traveled the world for 12 years as a ski cross World Cup athlete.
+He has also participated in the X-Games twice.
+We operate accommodations and restaurants within Nozawa Onsen.
 Instagram @kono_kenji

 First ski trip in 19 years